LeiyufeiDaniel/LearnedHtml/README.md

 # LearnedHtml
-This is a repository for sharing html learning experiences We can talk learn html each other on github
+This is a repository for sharing html learning experiences and We can talk learn html each other on github